moebiussurfing/ofxWindowApp/README.md

 ## Why?

+It can be useful to auto-maintain window settings between your app sessions.

 Usually when you start a clean OF project you want "to focus on your code", but you need to compile many times and to move the app window out your IDE window several times...
 Using this addon you can forget about this annoying behavior, as the app window will be open in the same place and with the same size and settings.
-Apart from this, it can be useful to maintain window settings between your app sessions.

 ## Dependencies